-“We want a 1000-words article on the principles of advertising on Facebook.
+“We want a 1000-word article on the principles of advertising on Facebook.
 The title, meta-description, and sub-headings should include the following anchors (list all the anchors you want a freelancer to use).
-The list of keywords you must use is attached below (provide this list as well).
+The keywords you must use are attached below (provide this list as well).
 Each segment of the article should be accompanied by a stock image. ”

 Do not go for cheap services